 We compared the salaries of professionals at the same level but with different college degree levels across many jobs in Public Relations in Solomon Islands, below are our findings.

 Workers with a certificate or diploma earn on average 17% more than their peers who only reached the high school level.

 Employees who earned a Bachelor's Degree earn 24% more than those who only managed to attain a certificate or diploma.

 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Solomon Islands costs anywhere from 31,700 Solomon Islands Dollar(s) to 95,200 Solomon Islands Dollar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Solomon Islands costs anywhere from 31,700 SBD to 95,200 SBD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Solomon Islands who work in Public Relations earn 10% more than their female counterparts on average.
+In the field of Public Relations in Solomon Islands, the average difference between the salary of male and female employees is 10%.

-Public Relations professionals in Solomon Islands are likely to observe a salary increase of approximately 5% every 28 months.
+Professionals working in Public Relations in Solomon Islands are likely to observe a salary increase of approximately 5% every 28 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Listed above are the average annual increase rates for each industry in Solomon Islands for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.